 Students will typically spend the first several months of training working on the basics: learning how to properly draw a sword, perform various cutting motions, and re-sheath the sword, as well as beginning to work on the first of several kata.

 Our curriculum also includes kumitachi (two-person choreographed battle), gekken (free-sparring with canvas-covered padded swords to emulate real-life battle), and tameshigiri (test cutting of tatami with sharpened blades).

-Mountain Stream Budo is an official branch of the United States Federation of Battodo (USFBD).
-Students will become members of both this organization and the Zen Nihon Toyama-ryu Iaido Renmei (ZNTIR), and will be eligible to test for rank from both separately, as well as from the Seizankai (Hataya Mitsuo-sensei’s personal group, based in Japan).
+Mountain Stream Budo is an official branch of the United States Federation of Battodo (USFBD) as well as the Zen Nippon Toyama-ryu Iaido Renmei (ZNTIR).
+Students will become members of both of these organizations, and will be eligible to test for rank from both separately, as well as from the Seizankai (Hataya Mitsuo-sensei’s personal group, based in Japan).

 Noah Mitchell is an active iaido student of Douglas Firestone-sensei, owner and chief instructor at Aikido of Westchester in White Plains, New York.